Sherry11211/Final-group-work/README.md

 **4.Click on the number “4” on the keyboard, the pattern in the screen will be gathered to the mouse position, and after gathering, it will be dispersed and move freely.**
+- Each press of ‘4’ will update the mouse position and the concentric circles will move towards the updated mouse position.
+Try pressing ‘4’ more than once.
+- When using the ‘1,2,3,5’ function, you can also press ‘4’ and the concentric circles will move towards the mouse position.
 *Click “1” again to pause the track movement.*
 *At this point, the mouse clicks on which circle is selected will move with the mouse.
 Clicking the circle again will uncheck it.*